kyma-project/telemetry-manager/docs/contributor/releasing.md

 ## Changelog

 Every PR's title must adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for an automatic changelog generation.
-It is enforced by a [Conventional Pull Request](https://github.com/marketplace/actions/conventional-pull-request) GitHub Action and a [Commitlint](https://commitlint.js.org/#/reference-rules).
+It is enforced by a [semantic-pull-request](https://github.com/marketplace/actions/semantic-pull-request) GitHub Action.

 ### Pull Request Title